dantrim/hamming-codec/README.md

 ### From the Command-line

+After [following the Python installation](#python-installation), a commandline utility `hamming` will be available to you, which can be used for simple encoding and decoding of data words.
+Use `hamming --help` to show the full set of options and commands.

 #### Encoding

-After [following the Python installation](#python-installation) you can Hamming encode messages of specified length (in number of bits) as follows:
+You can use the `hamming` commandline utility to encode messages of specified length (in number of bits) as follows:

 ```bash
 $ hamming encode 0x1234 16